MikeyParton/react-speech-kit/README.md

 `boolean`

 Will be true if the browser supports SpeechRecognition.
 Keep this in mind and use this as a guard before rendering any control that allow a user to call listen.

+## Don't want to use hooks yet?
+You can import the `SpeechRecognition` and `SpeechSynthesis` components from version 1 which work exactly the same way but use render props to expose the controls.
+Examples of implementation are in the in the [examples directory](https://github.com/MikeyParton/react-speech-kit/tree/master/examples/src).